Today In History

 He'd spent three years trying to die.
 Hadrian, Rome's wall-building emperor, suffered heart failure at his seaside villa in Baiae on July 10, 138 AD—but only after repeatedly begging his doctors and guards to kill him first.
 They all refused.
 His adopted son Antoninus, who'd inherit the throne, blocked every suicide attempt.
 The man who'd fortified Britain's northern edge and toured every province couldn't control his own exit.
 They buried him beside Vibia Sabina, the wife he'd likely poisoned, in the massive mausoleum that's now Castel Sant'Angelo.
 Even emperors die waiting for permission.

-Liu Yu seizes the throne from Emperor Gong of Jin to establish the Liu Song dynasty in 420 AD.
-This coup ends the Eastern Jin era and fractures China into the Northern and Southern Dynasties, a division that will define the region's politics for another century.
+Liu Yu seized the throne from Emperor Gong of Jin to establish the Liu Song dynasty in 420 AD, ending the Eastern Jin era through a carefully orchestrated transfer of power backed by military force.
+This coup fractured China into the Northern and Southern Dynasties, a division that defined the region's politics for another century and a half.
+Liu Yu's regime launched ambitious campaigns against northern rivals while promoting Buddhism and establishing administrative reforms that influenced Chinese governance for generations.

 Prince Naka-no-Ōe watched Soga no Iruka read tribute reports from Korea for twelve minutes before drawing his sword.
 The date was June 14, 645.
 Iruka controlled Japan's throne through his grandfather's clan—had installed and deposed emperors at will for decades.
 Fujiwara no Kamatari struck first but missed.
 The prince finished it himself, right there in the throne room, in front of Empress Kōgyoku.
 The Fujiwara clan would dominate Japanese politics for the next thousand years.
 Some coups end dynasties.
 This one started the longest-running political family in world history.